Sayyid Alauddin Attar: Legacy

 He taught many accomplished scholars, like Khwaja Yaqub Charkhi, dedicated himself to many charity projects and advised the contemporary rulers, who asked him for advices.
 His descendants follow his footsteps until today.
-His descendants are prominent Sufi Saints, Sheikh ul Islam, Grand Muftis, preachers, Commanders and diplomats.
+His descendants are prominent Sufi saints, Islamic scholars, Grand Muftis, preachers, commanders and diplomats.
 His bloodline and line of succession goes through his two sons Hasan and Hussein.
-His descendant after 6 Generations Hazrat Ishaan was with official consent of the Mughal Empire the head of the household of Alauddin Attar and Bahauddin Naqshband.
-Through this line the three Sayyid brothers Sayyid Mir Jan, Sayyid Mahmud Agha and Sayyid Mir Fazlullah Agha upheld the traditions of their ancestor Alauddin Attar.